Core Lab Team

 Emma Pitt

-Emma is a second-year doctoral student in the CORE lab.
+Emma is a fourth-year doctoral student in the CORE lab.
 Her research interests broadly include the ways that people conceptualize and interact with social groups, and the factors that shape social reasoning.
 She is also interested in how humans relate to the world around them, including how humans relate to nature and non-human animals.
 When Emma is not in the lab, she is either skiing or wishing she was skiing.

 Favorite Secondary Character: Elizabeth Swann (Pirates of the Caribbean franchise)